 These images are part of a long-term project focusing on the Irish Travellers, a historically nomadic group.
-They number about 30,000 in all of Ireland and are ethnically separate from Romani/Gypsies.
+There are about 30,000 in all of Ireland and they are ethnically separate from Romani/Gypsies.

 Though always kept at the margins of society, Travellers are a remarkably resilient group who highly prize their culture and family life.
-They are endogamous.
-On average, they marry at 16-17 and have children soon after.
-Women spend their time caring for the family.
+They are endogamous and on average, marry at 16-17.
+They have children soon after and women spend their time caring for the family.

 Early in life, Travellers must learn to face discrimination and racism.
-Often, when their Traveller status becomes known, they will not be hired or are fired.
-As a result, their unemployment rate is 84%.
-Many are under-educated or illiterate.
+Often, when their Traveller status becomes known, they will not be hired or are fired and as a result, their unemployment rate is 84%.
 Like the Settled Irish, they receive government assistance based on need.
-Men's activities revolve around their dogs and horses.